 Additionally, rising fiscal deficits have led to cuts in government spending and tax hikes, and the background of social unrest and weakness in commodity prices is a concern.
-Furthermore, the widespread lack of awareness and understanding of insurance and risk mitigation amongst the population is reflective of the low penetration rate.
+Furthermore, the widespread lack of awareness and understanding of insurance and risk mitigation among the population is reflective of the low penetration rate.

-Mr Mahesh Mistry, senior director, analytics, said: “Most have very little geographical diversification and are predominantly single-market participants.
+Mr Mahesh Mistry, senior director, analytics said: “Most have very little geographical diversification and are predominantly single-market participants.
 Moreover, while some companies have moderate diversification on a gross basis, net premiums are geared toward motor and medical.
 The level of product differentiation between participants is limited, with a lack of innovation and product transformation of new ideas to change traditional market concepts.”

-AM Best’s analysis has highlighted some weaknesses, the most important of which is risk governance, with companies adopting basic or minimum requirements to run their businesses.
+The agency’s analysis has highlighted some weaknesses, the most important of which is risk governance, with companies adopting basic or minimum requirements to run their businesses.
 Most insurers see a steady erosion of their risk-adjusted capitalisation buffers in recent years.
 Asset concentrations in high-risk investments remain a concern and add significant volatility to operating performance and capital adequacy, while in some cases, insurers have fallen below local solvency requirements.

 The adoption of prudent risk-management practices is critical to ensure that companies manage their risks effectively and in a controlled manner, the agency said.
 M